ICJIA/icjia-dvfr-nuxt3/content/regional-dvfr-teams.md

 Teams must be organized by circuit court boundaries but may be formed as county, jurisdiction, beat, or neighborhood specific.

 The Statewide DVFR Committee is actively recruiting stakeholder groups in Illinois that are interested in forming a domestic violence fatality review team in their area.
-For more information, please email us atAndrea.Wilson4@Illinois.gov.
+For more information, please email us at Andrea.Wilson4@Illinois.gov.

 - Madison and Bond County - 3rd Judicial Circuit